everybodystalkingtherapy/website/content/_index.md

 We all hurt and are in need of healing; in need of talking about it, releasing it, acknowledging and accepting it— that’s human nature!
-If you’re here, visiting this site, you’re probably getting ready to seek support through moments of struggle and ready to change your current ways of thinking, feeling, and being. **What strength!**"
+If you’re here, visiting this site, you’re probably getting ready to seek support through moments of struggle and ready to change your current ways of thinking, feeling, and being. **What strength!**

 **Treatment Focus**
 - Addiction